suncoast-devs/handbook/lessons/cs-variables/index.md

   assigned

-In this lesson we will look at how the `C#` language works with variables and we will learn a few, thought not all, types of information our variables can store.
+In this lesson we will look at how the `C#` language works with variables and we will learn a few, though not all, types of information our variables can store.

 ## Declaring Variables